 Let’s use the below statement as an example.

-$691.11 / $11,132.58 = 0.06207 or 6.2%
+$691.11 / $11,132.58 = 0.06207 or 6.2%.

-What are interchange rates?
+What are Interchange Rates?

-Interchange is the amount of money that banks and card brands (Visa, Mastercard, American Express, Discover) charge.
+An interchange rate is the amount of money that banks and card brands (e.g., Visa, Mastercard, American Express, and Discover) charge.
 Interchange rates will vary depending on how you’re processing the card and what type of card is being processed.

-Looks like we’re seeing an interchange rate of 1.75% across the board.
+We’re seeing an interchange rate of 1.75% across the board.

 Get the Gravity newsletter for the latest FAQs, tools, tips and tricks

 There are three different tiers: qualified, mid-qualified, and non-qualified.
 Many merchants receive unavoidable downgrades on their transactions based on things like swiping or “dipping” rewards cards or international transactions.
-A merchant can minimize their downgrades by making sure they pass on information like address verification or by submitting settlements.
+A merchant can minimize its downgrades by making sure it passes on information like address verification or by submitting settlements.

-This is often the most common reason effective rates are so high.
-Remember, the effective rate takes into account total fees, not just interchange.
-Again, make sure you take a deep dive into each fee.
+This is one of the most common reasons effective rates are so high.
+Remember, the effective rate takes into account total fees, not just the interchange rate.
+Make sure you take a deep dive into each fee.
 If you’re not sure why you’re being charged for something, reach out to your processor.

 If that’s the case and you’re looking to switch, we’d be honored to earn your business.
 You can sign up today or contact our team if you have more questions.